Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Defining Successful Explanations

 \subsection{Coherent Mental Models}

 The cognitive science literature\footnote{We focus on the cognitive and developmental function of explanation in humans, as opposed to the social utility of explanation, as the uses of explanation in society (e.g., teaching, assigning blame) build on this core cognitive function.} often describes the goal of an explanation for the explainee as \textit{generalization and prediction}~\cite{10.2307/3506202,Lombrozo2006-LOMTSA,williams2010-explanation-role,bradley2017-omit}.
-This means that an explainee develops a ``coherent'' hypothesis about the circumstances that led to the explained event which is consistent even for new events~\cite{murphy1985,johnson2002conditionals}, and enables them to make predictions about these events (also known as \textit{explanatory unification}, \shortciteR{Kitcher1981-KITEU}; \textit{consilience}, \shortciteR{10.7551/mitpress/1968.001.0001}).
+This means that an explainee develops a ``coherent'' hypothesis about the circumstances that led to the explained event which is consistent even for new events~\cite{murphy1985,johnson2002conditionals}, and enables them to make predictions about these events (also known as \textit{explanatory unification,} \cite{Kitcher1981-KITEU} and \textit{consilience} \cite{10.7551/mitpress/1968.001.0001}).
 In the case of AI, this means generalizing to other instances of AI behavior.
-Therefore, \textit{an ``effective explanation'' is a process which leads to a mental model which is coherent across instances of AI behavior.}
+Therefore, in this work we consider an explanation as ``successful'' if it produces a mental model which is coherent across instances of AI behavior.

-The principal constraint posed by coherency is that there are no contradictions between a user's hypothesis and alternative events in new contexts.
-For example, when hiding a ball under a cup, the theory that the ball continues to exist is consistent with (does not contradict) the reveal of the ball when removing the cup.
+The principal constraint posed by coherency is that there are no contradictions between the explainee's mental model and additional observations (contrast cases).
+For example, when hiding a ball under a cup, the theory that the ball continues to exist is consistent with (does not contradict) the new observation of the ball when removing the cup.
 This insight relies on the explainee's mental model of object permanence.\footnote{In the more complex context of AI, a similar understanding can be facilitated through training programs and instructional aid that shape mental models of humans about AI behavior~\cite{hanisch1991cognitive,DBLP:journals/tvcg/GehrmannSKPR20}.}